Sgt. David M. Caruso

-WHEREAS, the County has been contacted by the Longwood Homeowner’s Association with a request that a County-owned parcel in the Longwood Subdivision be designated as a memorial park for the remembrance of Sgt.
+WHEREAS, the County has been contacted by the Longwood Homeowner’s Association with a request that a County-owned parcel in the Longwood Subdivision is designated as a memorial park for the remembrance of Sgt.
 Caruso; and

-WHEREAS, the County of DuPage ("County") under authority granted by the Illinois General Assembly (55 ILCS 5/5-1062 and 5/5-15001, et seq.) is authorized to acquire property and hold title thereto for the purpose of providing flood control and stormwater management; and
+WHEREAS, the County of DuPage ("County") under authority granted by the Illinois General Assembly (55 ILCS 5/5-1062 and 5/5-15001, et seq.) is authorized to acquire property and hold the title thereto for the purpose of providing flood control and stormwater management; and

-WHEREAS, pursuant to the above grant of authority the County developed, adopted and implemented a Countywide Stormwater Management Plan ("Countywide Plan") and a watershed plan for the Ferry Creek Watershed, ("Ferry Creek Plan"); and
+WHEREAS, pursuant to the above grant of authority the County developed, adopted, and implemented a Countywide Stormwater Management Plan ("Countywide Plan") and a watershed plan for the Ferry Creek Watershed, ("Ferry Creek Plan"); and

 WHEREAS, the Ferry Creek plan recommended, as part of a project to provide improved flood control in and about the Longwood Subdivision, the purchase of certain flood-prone properties; and